samdze/spriterot/README.md

 - Overridable width and height for generated frames, or force keeping the same size.
 - Configurable margin around generated frames.
 - Verbose output to get info about the generated spritesheet.
+- Can resolve the number of rotations to generate from the image filename: e.g. image`-rotations-36`.png for 36 frames.

 ## Usage
 ```